 '''

-mpirun -np 4 Xyce -delim COMMA -o results.csv <netlist filename>
+mpirun -np 4 Xyce -o results <netlist filename>

 '''

 While Xyce is running, simulation progress is output to the command line window along with any error messages.

 Xyce assumes that '<netlist filename>' is either in the current working directory, or includes the path (full or relative) to the netlist file.
 Enclose the filename in quotation marks ("") if the path contains spaces.
 Help is accessible with the '-h' option.